Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Wolf Spider.md

 - monster/environment/hill
 - monster/size/medium
 - monster/type/beast
-statblock: inline
+aliases: ["Giant Wolf Spider"]
 ---
 # Giant Wolf Spider
 *Source: Monster Manual p.
-330, Curse of Strahd, Tales from the Yawning Portal, Tomb of Annihilation, Ghosts of Saltmarsh, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Plane Shift: Ixalan*
+330, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 Smaller than a giant spider, a giant wolf spider hunts prey across open ground or hides in a burrow or crevice, or in a hidden cavity beneath debris.